10 Ways to Optimize Human Growth Hormone Naturally for Anti-Aging

 Optimize Sleep Levels

-According to 1996 research publish in the Journal of Pediatrics, human growth hormone secretion happens during deep sleep (22).
+According to 1996 research publish in the Journal of Pediatrics, HGH secretion happens during deep sleep (22).
 Sleep is important at any age, but it gets more important as you get older and human growth hormone levels decline.

 To support your circadian rhythms, aim to go to bed and wake up around the same time each day.
 Expose your body to sunlight early in the day.
 Support day-time energy levels with a healthy, anti-inflammatory diet.
 If you drink coffee, drink moderately and earlier in the day.
 Avoid refined sugar, refined carbs, and energy drinks.